ICIJ/datashare-batchsearch-sample/README.md

 This is a project to help [Datashare](https://datashare.icij.org/) users to easily find common searches through the batchSearches.

 ### How to use it ?
-- Choose a *.csv from this repo.
+- Choose a *.csv file from this repo.
 - Download it
 - Go to Datashare
 - Click Batch searches